Home Articles Technology Tensile structures: reshaping architecture with their transformative design potential

 Year: 2017

-The most noticeable feature of The Mercedes-Benz Stadium is its petal-shaped, retractable roof that covers the entire seating bowl.
-These eight triangular panels, supported by a network of steel cables, hold the capacity to withstand extreme weather conditions, including hurricane-force winds, ensuring the safety of its users and the durability of the structure.
+The most noticeable feature of the Mercedes-Benz Stadium is its petal-shaped, retractable roof, which covers the entire seating bowl.
+These eight triangular panels, supported by a network of steel cables, can withstand extreme weather conditions, including hurricane-force winds, ensuring the safety of its users and the durability of the structure.

 The Millennium Dome, London, England